Ironweed Plant for Sale

 Landscape and Maintenance of Ironweed Plant

-This beautiful and hardy plant grows easily in many climatic environments and is even flood tolerant, but prefers full sun and moist soil.
-It is an aggressive self seeder, and spreads rapidly.
-The Ironweed Plant also attracts a variety of native bees and butterflies who help to pollinate.
+This beautiful and hardy plant grows easily in many climatic environments and is even flood-tolerant, but prefers full sun and moist soil.
+It is an aggressive self-seeder and spreads rapidly.
+The Ironweed Plant also attracts a variety of native bees and butterflies, which help to pollinate.

 Height at Maturity